Infrared Sauna for Chronic Pain: What the Evidence Shows

 3. Arthritis and Joint Pain

 Research on infrared sauna use for osteoarthritis and rheumatoid arthritis is encouraging.
 A 2013 study in Clinical Rheumatology examined patients with rheumatoid arthritis and ankylosing spondylitis who used infrared saunas for eight weeks.
 Results showed statistically significant improvements in pain, stiffness, and fatigue, with no adverse effects reported.
+This is particularly important for rheumatoid arthritis, where inflammation of the synovial membrane causes intense joint pain.

 The deep penetrating heat may help reduce joint inflammation and improve synovial fluid circulation, offering relief without the joint stress of high-impact exercise.
+By increasing the temperature of the joint capsule, the viscosity of the synovial fluid decreases, which allows for smoother joint movement and a greater range of motion.

 4. Neuropathic Pain and Other Conditions